Salisbury, Maryland

-Salisbury (/ˈsɔːlzbəri/ SAWLZ-bə-ree) is a city in and the county seat of Wicomico County, Maryland, United States.Salisbury is the largest city in the state's Eastern Shore region, with a population was 33,050 at the 2020 census.
-Salisbury is the principal city of the Salisbury, Maryland-Delaware Metropolitan Statistical Area.
-The city is the commercial hub of the Delmarva Peninsula, which was long devoted to agriculture and had a southern culture.
-It calls itself "The Comfortable Side of Coastal".
+Salisbury (/ˈsɔːlzbəri/ SAWLZ-bə-ree) is a city in and the county seat of Wicomico County, Maryland, United States.
+Salisbury is the largest city in the state's Eastern Shore region, with a population of 33,050 at the 2020 census.
+Salisbury is the principal city of the Salisbury, Maryland Metropolitan Statistical Area.
+The city is a commercial hub of the Delmarva Peninsula.